Surveys repeatedly show that professional chefs prefer gas over electric stoves by an eye-opening margin: well over 90%.

 The Best Gas Range Reviews – Buying Considerations

 Many factors played into our choice of the top 5 best gas range reviews.
-For cooktops, the Groom+Style review team looked at the heat produced by the stove’s burners, whether the ranges had high-performance burners, bonus burners, grills or griddles, and the type of grates they had (and how easy they were to clean).
+For cooktops, the Your House Garden review team looked at the heat produced by the stove’s burners, whether the ranges had high-performance burners, bonus burners, grills or griddles, and the type of grates they had (and how easy they were to clean).

 Self-cleaning, convection and dual ovens were considerations, as were the functionality and ease of operation of control panels.

-What Groom+Style looked at most, though, were the manufacturing quality of the ranges and the “yum” factor – the food they produced.
+What Your House Garden looked at most, though, were the manufacturing quality of the ranges and the “yum” factor – the food they produced.

 After all, a range is going to be in your kitchen for at least ten years, perhaps many more; even if it’s a budget model, you’re not going to be changing it out every few years.
 It has to stand up to the wear it will experience over at least a decade of cooking.